chadgevans/Faculty_Trends_etc/Faculty_Trends_etc.md

 ![Increases in Student Enrollment](graphs/Student_Enrollment-1.png)

 Historically, higher education has been very dependent on government support and public financial support has increased yearly for decades.
 However, while the government's absolute subsidization of higher education has increased over time, it has not kept up with the expansion in the student population.
 As a result, the per-pupil rate of government support has slowly declined.
 This has forced institutions to pursue cost-saving measures and alternative sources of revenue.
-In large part, the public has shifted the financial burden of higher education from taxpayers onto the students themselvee.
+In large part, the public has shifted the financial burden of higher education from taxpayers onto the students themselves.
 This is evident from the conistent increase in tuition over the last decades.

 ``` r
 tuition_table<-tuition_table[!(tuition_table$CONTROL=="All" | tuition_table$CONTROL=="Private"),]